How Vocaloid Cracked Open Japan's Utaite Culture

 The Vocaloid producers walk into J-Pop

-Through the early 2010s, the Vocaloid scene mostly lived on Nico Nico Douga rather than SoundCloud or YouTube — a quirk of Japanese platform habits that kept it legible to insiders and opaque to almost everyone else.
+Through the early 2010s, the Vocaloid scene mostly lived on Nico Nico Douga rather than SoundCloud or YouTube — a quirk of Japan-only platform habits that kept it legible to insiders and opaque to almost everyone else.
 The producers used handles, hid their faces, and treated weekly rankings on the site as the only chart that mattered.

 The singer moves to the center of East Asia